maxbugaenko/dynamax/README.md

 ```

 Create such class for all tables you have created at DynamoDB
-and add all fields to it.
+and add all fields to it like above.

 ## Usage
 Here is a small simple Sinatra project with